The Miranda Family Scholarship at Skidmore College

 Application Timeline:

-Miranda Family Fellows will receive the following benefits:
+Miranda Family Scholars will receive the following benefits:

-• Financial aid packages (generally comprising a combination of grants and loans) that cover the student’s full financial need
+• Financial aid packages (comprising a combination of grants, loans, and family contribution) that cover the student’s full financial need.

-• A paid summer experience to conduct research, intern, or pursue a personal project in theater, dance, music, or arts administration.
+• Access to a dedicated summer experience fund to conduct research, intern, or pursue a personal project in theater, dance, music, or arts administration.

 • Relief from work-study requirements to allow extra time for pursuits in theater, music, and/or dance